dracory/base/steps/README.md

 - If any step execution fails
 - If a step is added multiple times
 - If dependencies are not properly defined
+- If pipeline execution fails
+- If conditional logic conditions are not met